-Under Alternative 3, either Access Road Alternative A or B would be used.
+Under Alternative 3, either Access Road alternative A or B would be used.
 Under Access Road Alternative A, the existing trail would be improved, i.e., paved.
 Under Access Road Alternative B, no construction would occur.
 Therefore, no construction impacts to water resources would occur under Access Road Alternative B.

 In general, the proposed access road construction activities are the same for all action alternatives; therefore, potential construction impacts to water resources resulting from implementation of Alternative 3 would be the same as the potential impacts discussed under Alternative 1, non-DoD land.
 Refer to Section 4.2.2.1.
-Therefore, access road construction activities associated with Alternative 3 on non-DoD land would result in less than significant impacts to water resources.
+Therefore, with implementation of mitigation measures as identified in Section 4.2.4.6, access road construction activities associated with Alternative 3 on non-DoD land would result in less than significant impacts to water resources.